 - The lost inheritance which includes the finances which the deceased could have saved for the surviving family to inherit

 - Lost support, care, and counsel which the deceased could have given his surviving family had they lived a full life

 - Lost earning capacity

-There are also some exemplary damages which are recovered in the event that the cause of death was due to negligence or a careless act of omission.
-However, to file for such claims, you need to find a wrongful death lawyer who knows how personal injury law works within the jurisdiction of Texas.
+There are also some exemplary damages that are recovered in the event that the cause of death was due to negligence or a careless act of omission.
+However, to file for such claims, you need to find a wrongful death attorney who knows how personal injury law works within the jurisdiction of Texas.
 After successfully filing a wrongful death claim, the damages awarded may be divided amongst the surviving family according to the proportion of injury caused by the untimely death.
 Typically, the courts will determine these proportions.
 You need an experienced Austin lawyer to push through your claims.

 Time Limit for Filing Wrongful Death Claim in Texas

 In Texas, you are subjected to a specific statute of limitations which accordingly states that a wrongful death claim should be filed within two years after death.
 However, there are exceptions to those limitations which you can learn about by consulting a seasoned personal injury attorney.